damiencorpataux/xfm-project-skeleton/README.md

 .po files header
 ================
-Don't foget to put a header on top of your .po files:
+Don't foget to put the following header on top of your .po files:
 ```
 msgid ""
 msgstr ""